Khairabad, Sitapur

 Khairabad is a town in the Sitapur district of Uttar Pradesh state of India.
 It is 8 km from Sitapur on National Highway 24 in the Awadh region of India, about 80 km from the state capital Lucknow.
 A Municipal board conducts the affairs of the town.

 History

 Khairabad is a historic town known as Khairabad Awadh.
 It was a famous seat of learning during the Mughal period.
-The Indian freedom fighter Maulana Fazl-e-Haq Khairabadi belonged to this town.
+The Indian freedom fighter Maulana Fazl-e-Haq Khairabadi belonged to this town he was a kayasth before converting to Islam.
 The town has been the abode of many Urdu poets and writers.
 It has a famous madrasa for female education known as Jamia Fatima Zehra.